Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Enumeration of definite genera for Z -lattices

-The \emph{genus} of a $\mathbb{Z}$-lattice is the collection of all full rank integral lattices in a given regular quadratic space which are pairwise locally isometric at each place of $\mathbb{Q}$.
+The \emph{genus} of a lattice is the collection of all full rank integral lattices in a given regular quadratic space which are pairwise locally isometric at each place of $\mathbb{Q}$.
 We usually refer to a lattice by its isometry class, and we represent a genus by the isometry classes of the lattices contained in it.
-By \cite[Satz (21.3)]{KneserMartin2002QF}, a genus consists on finitely many isometry classes of $\mathbb{Z}$-lattices, though the genus itself is infinite.
-In order to continue the classification of symplectic birational involutions of irreducible holomorphic symplectic manifolds of OG10 type, via Theorem \ref{no markman so sympl}, we want to enumerate the following 12 genera given by Corollary \ref{cases to enumerate} (the notation follows Conway \& Sloane convention for genus symbols, see \cite{splg}): \begin{enumerate} \item $g = \text{II}_{(0, 18)}2^{+6}_{\text{II}}3^{+1}$; \item $g = \text{II}_{(0,14)}2^{-8}_{\text{II}}3^{+1}$; \item $g = \text{II}_{(0, r)}2^{\epsilon_r (24-r)}_{\text{I}}3^{+1}$ for $12\leq r\leq 21$ and \end{enumerate} These are 12 non-empty genera of even negative definite lattices\footnote{in what follows, lattices are assumed to be integral, i.e. their underlying bilinear form takes image in $\mathbb{Z}$} of rank $\geq 12$.
+By \cite[Satz (21.3)]{KneserMartin2002QF}, a genus consists of finitely many isometry classes of lattices, though the genus itself is infinite.
+In order to continue the classification of symplectic birational involutions of manifolds of OG10 type, via Theorem \ref{thm: no markman so sympl}, we want to enumerate the following 12 genera given by Corollary \ref{cases to enumerate} (the notation follows Conway--Sloane convention for genus symbols, see \cite[Chapter 15]{splg}): \begin{enumerate} \item $g = \text{II}_{(0, 18)}2^{+6}_{\text{II}}3^{+1}$; \item $g = \text{II}_{(0,14)}2^{-8}_{\text{II}}3^{+1}$; \item $g = \text{II}_{(0, r)}2^{-(24-r)}_{\delta}3^{+1}$ for $12\leq r\leq 21$ and $\delta\equiv 6-r\mod 8$. \end{enumerate} These are nonempty genera of even negative definite lattices of rank $\geq 12$.
 Let $g$ be one of the previous genera.
 In what follows, we explain how one can algorithmically enumerate all isometry classes in $g$.